 - Memory-bound, where the computation speed is bound by memory latency or bandwidth, which is expected to not evolve as quickly as processor speed.

 PoW in Nano is used only to discourage spam transactions.
 Without it, and given the asynchronous nature of Nano’s block-lattice, anyone would be able to push valid transactions to the network at a theoretically infinite rate, which would quickly saturate nodes in terms of bandwidth and other resources.

 As such, and as we saw in a previous article, every block must contain a small proof.

 A commonly asked question is, “Why do receive blocks require PoW?”.
 While the complete answer is more complex than what we intend to go on, it has been discussed in detail.
 Basically, it is used to discourage the creation of high depth forks in the network.

 The ideal proof of work is a mathematical problem that is really hard to calculate but simple to verify.

-- Generating PoW — To generate the PoW, the system cycles through the same calculation with slightly different numbers each time, until it gets an answer above the required threshold.
+- Generating PoW — To generate, the system cycles through the same calculation with slightly different numbers each time, until it gets an answer that meets a difficulty threshold.
 This process can take millions of attempts, consuming time and resources.

 - Verifying — Verifying the proof is a very quick process.
 The value of the proof is calculated and checked against a predefined difficulty threshold.
 When a block contains a proof with a value below the threshold, it is discarded by nodes in the network.
 If the proof is valid, then the block is processed.

-In order to enforce a new PoW for every block, the equation that the proof must satisfy depends on the previous block’s hash, as follows:
+In order to enforce a new proof for every block, the equation that the proof must satisfy depends on the previous block’s hash, as follows: